-A photo from the dark side of the moon from the Artemis II mission.
+A photo of the dark side of the moon from the Artemis II mission.
 Source: NASA

 This post is a response to A proposal for Great Power Races by a friend of mine, Luke Eure.
 In it, he proposes a framework for moving humanity forward and avoiding a great power war (i.e. World War III).